psychemedia/storytelling-notes/fairy_midwife.md

 woman's apron.
 The fairy instantly turned round and tore out her eye.
 "Thieves!" bawled another on a similar occasion, with the same result.^ In a Cornish tale a woman is entrusted in her own house with the care of an elf-child.
 The child brought remarkable prosperity to the house, and his foster-mother grew very fond of him.
 Finding that a certain water in which she was required to wash his face made it very bright, she determined to try it on her own, and splashed some of it into her eye.
 This conferred the gift of seeing the little people, who played with her boy, but had hitherto been invisible to her; and one day she was surprised to meet her nursling's father in the market — stealing.
 Recognition followed, and the stranger exclaimed :

-" Water for elf, not water for self, You've lost your eye, your child, and yourself.'*
+"Water for elf, not water for self, You've lost your eye, your child, and yourself.'*

 From that hour she was blind in the right eye.
 When she got home the boy was gone; and she and her husband, who had once been so happy, became poor and wretched.^ Here poverty and wretchedness, as well as the loss of an eye, were inflicted.
 In a Northumbrian case the fosterparent lost his charge and both eyes.^ So in a story from Guernsey, the midwife, on the Saturday following her attendance on the lady, meets the husband and father in a shop filling his basket to right and left.
 She at once comprehends the plenty that reigned in his mysterious dwelling.
 "Ah, you wicked thief, I see you !" she cried.
 "You see me; how?" he inquired.
 "With my eyes," she replied.
 "In that case I will soon put you out of power to play the spy," he answered.
 So saying, he spat in her face, and she